crasmarum/CNet/README.md

 * certain CUDA layer implementations are not optimized, e.g., the Linear layer;
 * there is no support for multiple GPUs;
 * the ADAM optimizer is a work in progress;
+* APIs to create new functions / layers are for CPU-only.
+Support for APIs for implementing CUDA layers, to follow.
 * supported only on Linux/MacOS.